ManuelGordillo/STUDY/HTML_and_CSS/HTML/07-Omnifood-Desktop/content.md

 ## Sections

-- Navigation
+- Logo + Navigation
 - Hero
 - Featured in
-- Features
 - How it works
 - Meals ( and list of diets)
-- Pricing
-- Gallery
 - Testimonials + gallery
+- Pricing + features
 - CTA
 - Footer